aduh95/html-generator/README.md

 This project is still under developpment, the API may change at any moment.
 Feel free to contribute or to raise an issue.

 This project aims to generate valid and XSS-safe HTML from friendly PHP command.
-I'll try to implement [jQuery DOM manipulations](http://api.jquery.com/category/manipulation/) methods to make our life of web developper easier.
+You can use some of the the [jQuery DOM manipulations](http://api.jquery.com/category/manipulation/) methods, because I missed some of them in PHP.
 The project is built on PHP's [DOM functions](http://php.net/manual/en/book.dom.php), though the performance are quite good.

+Here is an overview:

 ```php
 <?php